-Site note: I do not have to agree with Appleyard's underlying
+Site note: One does not have to agree with Appleyard's underlying

 belief system that generated his position in

 order to opine that this is one of the finest, most insightful, and most passionately eloquent chapters ever written.

 When Appleyard unlimbers his prodigious and insightful familiarity with

 history, philosophy and literature, it is a marvel to behold, and it DOES help us understand the present.

 I recommend that it be read and re-read carefully until the reader understands the

 implication, scope and importance of what Appleyard is saying.
 As he

 tells this story, paints this picture, he truly agonizes, and finally says, "In my